‘Jersey Shore’s’ Ronny Magro Accuses Jen Harley Of Having Sex Tapes

 His following post was a cheap attempt at Photoshop which got his point across.
 Ronnie cropped his face over George the gorilla on a Rampage movie poster.
 He covered the “Ram” with the letters “Ron” to spell out “Ronpage,” hinting he was on a destructive spree.

-The rest of Ronnie’s Instagram story were screenshots from fans who supported him, as well as texts from his Jersey Shore: Family Vacation co-stars who also had his back.
+The rest of Ronnie’s Instagram story were screenshots from fans who supported him, as well as texts from his Jersey Shore: Family Vacation co-stars, who also had his back.

 It didn’t look like Jen was going to let Ronnie get the last word, as she took to her Instagram story as well to slam the reality star.